Amanda Loeffen, MBA, B.Sc.

 Jan van de Venis, LLM

-Jan is the co-founder and board chair of Stand Up for Your Rights, an NGO linking human rights to sustainable development.
-Jan is an expert in the area of human rights-based approaches to sustainable development, water and environmental issues.
-He is also a visiting university lecturer, author, advisor and expert lawyer through his law firm, JustLaw.
+Jan is an expert in the area of human rights-based approaches to sustainable development, water and environmental issues and is a visiting university lecturer, author, advisor and expert lawyer through his law firm, JustLaw.
+Jan is a Worldconnectors and co-founder and board chair of NGOs Stand Up for Your Rights and The Crowd Versus, linking human rights and sustainable development.
+Jan is also Vice Chair of the Network of Institutions for Future Generations.
 He holds two Master of Laws degrees from Universiteit Utrecht.

 Sharon joined the WaterLex team in 2015 and is our Administrative and HR Support Officer.
 Her background includes managing finances, events and projects as well as human resources and office environments.
 She has worked for large corporations supporting senior level executives, as well as banks and in a consumer goods setting most recently before joining WaterLex.